peterloes/HRD/README.md

 Display will be scrolled (11 digits).

-HRD can be connected to external devices like personal computers or smartphones to transfer and store the extracted technical data.
+HRD can be connected to external devices like personal computers to transfer and store the extracted technical data.

 https://github.com/peterloes/HRD/blob/master/Getting_Started_Tutorial/1_poster_overview.pdf